dheero/OBF.github.io/wiki/Google_Summer_of_Code_2014_Ideas.md

 ### \[<http://bioperl.org/wiki/Google_Summer_of_Code#Bio>::Assembly Bio::Assembly\]

 Rationale
-A followup to the 2010 project "Alignment Subsystem Refactoring":
+Although progress was made in the 2010 project "Alignment Subsystem Refactoring", continued refinement of AssemblyIO is still needed.
-Continued refinement of AssemblyIO.

 <!-- -->